Fix: Spring Boot Failed to Configure a DataSource

 Failed to determine a suitable driver classWhy This Happens

 Spring Boot’s auto-configuration detects spring-data-jpa, spring-jdbc, or any JPA/database dependency on the classpath and automatically tries to configure a DataSource.
 If no database URL is provided, it looks for an embedded database (H2, HSQL, Derby) on the classpath.
-If it finds neither, it fails.
+If it finds neither, the DataSourceAutoConfiguration @Conditional chain fails and the application context refuses to refresh.

 - Database dependency added without connection properties — you added